freddy38510/quasar-app-extension-ssg/README.md

 quasar ssg dev
 ```

-The development server allows you to develop your App by compiling and maintaining code in-memory.
-A web server will serve your App while offering live-reload out of the box.
-Running in-memory offers faster rebuilds when you change your code.
+The development server allows to develop the app by compiling and maintaining code in-memory.
+A web server will serve the app while offering live-reload out of the box.
+Running in-memory offers faster rebuilds when the code is changed.

 Each static page is generated when the corresponding route is first loaded from the browser.

-You can configure the server by editing your `/quasar.config.js’ file:
+The server can be configured by editing the `/quasar.config.js’ file:

 ```javascript
 devServer: {